perl-foundation-outreach/gsoc-2020-ideas/raku/community-modules.md

 Description
 -----------

-Some modules in the Perl 6 ecosystem have been
+Some modules in the Raku ecosystem have been
 [adopted by the community](https://github.com/raku-community-modules/) due to different reasons, inclusing donation by the original author.
 In